-All students at the David Geffen School of Medicine at UCLA learn about international health policies and systems.
-But those who plan to pursue careers in global public health can customize their medical degrees by entering the Global Health Pathway (GHP).
+All students at the David Geffen School of Medicine at UCLA (DGSOM) learn about international health policies and systems.
+Students who plan to pursue careers in global public health can further focus their medical degrees by entering the Global Health Pathway (GHP).

 "I would see sick people on the streets who had no access to food, water or even basic healthcare," he recalls.
 "I remember one beggar with tumors all over his body.
 People were terrified of him.
 I had no idea what I was seeing, but now I know he had neurofibromatosis.
 It was sad to see the stigma around medical conditions for poor people there."

-During the first year of medical school, GHP students enroll in this special class, which consists of lunchtime talks, evening roundtables, film screenings and a group project.
+During the first year of medical school, GHP students enroll in the global health selective, a special class that consists of lunchtime talks, evening roundtables, film screenings and a group project.

 "You can also get involved with the Global Health Interest Group (GHIG)," says Karan, "which runs global health week and hosts other events on campus."